 Class activities will include seminars, screenings, small-group discussions, and workshops.
-Students will develop and articulate their new understandings by means of response papers, reading notes, and a final creative project.
-What are the limits of the monstrous?
+Students will develop and articulate their new understandings by means of response papers, reading and screening notes, and a final creative project.
+Where are the limits of the monstrous?
 Let’s find out together.

 Course Reference Numbers